tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/event_studies.md

   # Create a new column 'weekstart2' to store the minimum value of 'weekstart' for each group
   weekstart2 = min(weekstart),

-  # Create a new column 'eventtime':
+  # Create a new column 'eventtime': with event time 0 being the last week before the start of the treatment, 1 in the first week of the treatment etc.
   # Calculate the difference between 'calendar_week' and 'weekstart2' plus 1
   eventtime = calendar_week - weekstart2 + 1) %>%

   # Remove the temporary columns 'weekstart' and 'weekstart2'
   select(-weekstart, -weekstart2) %>%

-  # Ungroup the data
+  # Ungroup the data: tell R to no longer do everything by route
   ungroup()

 ```